Ueki Station: Lines

 The station is served by the Kagoshima Main Line and is located 184.6 km from the starting point of the line at Mojiko.

 Layout

-The station consists of a side and an island platform serving three tracks at grade with two sidings branching off track 1.
+The station consists of a side platform and an island platform serving three tracks at grade with two sidings branching off track 1.
 The station building is a simple, functional, concrete structure which serves to house a waiting room and automatic ticket vending machines.
 Access to the island platform is by means of a footbridge.